 How to apply hair serum?

 Because serum provides a protective coat over the hair, it can prevent damage when applied before using heated tools such as hair straighteners.
-The protective smoothing serum from Steampod Care Products is enriched with apricot and avocado oils which work together to give frizz-free high shine while also protecting against heat damage.
+The protective smoothing serum from Steampod Care Products has Pro-Keratin technology and Steam-activated ingredients to give frizz-free high shine while also protecting against heat damage.

 Your questions answered